gadenbuie/garrickadenbuie-com/content/blog/2022/wordle-guess-helper/index.markdown

 )
 </script>

+#### Preview the data

 Here’s a quick preview of the data.
-In tidyjs you wrap a pipeline in `tidy()` and then each statement is the next step in the pipe.
+In tidyjs you wrap a pipeline in `tidy()` and then each additional argument to `tidy()` is the next step in the pipe.
-To make it look a little more familiar, I’ve added the `%>%` in the comments.
+To make it look a little more familiar to R users, I’ve added the `%>%` in the comments.

 ``` js
 tidy(